 These categories are out of scope.
 We document them clearly so you don't send them through expecting magic.
 If your macro is mostly one of these, our converter isn't the right tool.

 UI code — UserForms, ActiveX controls.
-No pandas/openpyxl equivalent exists.
+No openpyxl/Tkinter equivalent that's mechanical.
 Rebuild in Tkinter, PyQt, or a web framework.
+Safety net catches the references so the script still runs.

 Event handlers — Workbook_Open, Worksheet_Change, Application.OnTime.
 Python has no Excel event model.
 If you trigger logic on workbook open, convert to a scheduled script or a file-watcher.